Vilayat-Ali/Inventree/markups/frontend.md

 ## Description

-A brief description of the project goes here.
+The frontend of the application is based on web-assembly.
+The project is scaffolded using yew.rs and uses wasm-bidgen and wasm32-unknown-unknown to package webassembly for the browser.

 ## Table of Contents